-When it comes to how long leftovers last in the fridge, the USDA recommends using cooked leftovers within three to four days, noting that refrigeration slows but does not stop bacterial growth.
+When it comes to how long leftovers last in the fridge, the USDA recommends using cooked leftovers within three to four days, noting that refrigeration (and freezing) slows but does not stop bacterial growth.

 So, if you have fried, roasted, fast food, or any cooked chicken leftovers, you can only safely eat them within the next four days – after that, it’s time to toss it.
 If you’ve got more chicken than you can eat in the next four days, you can easily freeze cooked chicken too.